amritrai5757/onlinestore/README.md

 • Frontend=React app(deployed on firebase).

-• Backend=Express app(deployed on google cloud)
+• Backend=Express app(deployed on google cloud).

-• Database=Firestore(schemaless, nosql & serverless).
+• Database=Firestore(schemaless,nosql,serverless)to store order details with timings to have orderhistory

-• Used Stripe payment gateway for payment using cards for both frontend and backend.
+• Used Stripe for taking card details in frontend & making payment using that card details in backend.

-• Used firebase auth for signup and login of users.
+• Used firebase auth for signup and login of user.

-• Used firestore to store order details with timings & fetch that data to show the order history.

 # More details-: